bbauska/meta-react-basics/README.md

 There are a lot of different pieces of React and a lot of different concepts to learn.

-But it&apos;s really well worth it in the end because you&apos;re going to encounter React in your day-to-day work.
+But it's really well worth it in the end because you're going to encounter React in your day-to-day work.

 Hopefully for the rest of your career.

-There&apos;s a huge community behind you ready to help answer questions about React too.
+There's a huge community behind you ready to help answer questions about React too.

 # 09. React.js overview